Edwin Cameron: Decriminalization of sex work

 Cameron has been a staunch supporter of the full decriminalization of sex work.
 His advocacy and activism has sought to link criminalization, discrimination and stigma, and more recently how these link to Sustainable Development Goal 16.
 In 2008, at the 17th International AIDS Conference held in Mexico, Cameron called for a sustained and vocal campaign against HIV criminalization.
 At the 21st International Aids Conference, held in 2016 in Durban, South Africa, Cameron expanded on the call for decriminalization of HIV, stating "[t]he biggest problem is stigma.
 Stigma, stigma, stigma, stigma.
 Stigma remains a barrier to prevention, it remains a barrier to behavior change, it remains a barrier to people accessing treatment."
 During the same speech, Cameron invited any sex workers present to join him on stage and indicated that sex work is "one of the most dangerous and despised occupations, and one that deserves our support and our respect and our love."
 He further stated "Sex workers are perhaps the most reviled group in human history - indispensable to a portion of mostly heterosexual males in society, but despised, marginalized, persecuted, beaten up and imprisoned.
 Sex workers work.
 Their work is work with dignity."

 In July 2019, at a UNAIDS Press Conference, Cameron linked activism against criminalization, discrimination and stigma, to achieving Sustainable Development Goal 16 where he stated "Almost all countries have some form of criminal prohibition on sex work. [...] criminalization has severe consequences taking people outside of areas of protection.
 It declares [the criminalized group's] actions or identity illegitimate, and increases stigma.
 It excludes them from protections that our judicial, social and economic systems may provide.
 UNAIDS data indicates that criminalized groups often experience high rates of violence.
 If you suffer criminal violence and you yourself are criminalized, in most cases you simply cannot go to the police."

+Judicial Inspectorate for Correctional Services

+After he retired from the Constitutional Court, President Ramaphosa appointed him as Inspecting Judge of Correctional Services.
+The Judicial Inspectorate of Correctional Services (JICS) is an watchdog body created during the Mandela Presidency to inspect and report on conditions in prisons, with a view to safeguarding inmates' dignity.
+Cameron has been active in advocating for reform of South Africa's penal and carceral system, as well as for greater independence of JICS.

+Dealing with litigants' "Stalingrad" tactics

+Cameron has been a vocal critic of the use of "Stalingrad" tactics in litigation.
+Stalingrad tactics involve "a well-resourced accused, over a protracted period, postponing or frustrating the trial process... by deploying every possible legal argument and stratagem to thwart the prosecution."
+Cameron has argued that these tactics harm the administration of justice and exacerbate overcrowding in the prison system.
+Cameron has proposed a range of solutions, including firmer institutional discipline and, in exceptional cases, the imposition of time limits on the start and finalisation of criminal trials.